 Yuni Choi, the leader of the study and a Ph.D. in epidemiology at the University of Minnesota School of Public Health, pointed out that although this statistic is an observational study, it cannot directly draw a causal link between a specific diet and cardiovascular events. relation.

 However, research has divided “diet” and “score” in detail and minimized the differences in external factors to verify the benefits of healthy diet in preventing cardiovascular risks.
-In fact, the diet combinations with higher scores had many similarities to the “DEX diet” recommended for patients with high blood pressure, or the “Mediterranean diet” generally believed to be beneficial in preventing cardiovascular disease.
+In fact, the diet combinations with higher scores had many similarities to the “DASH diet” recommended for patients with high blood pressure, or the “Mediterranean diet” generally believed to be beneficial in preventing cardiovascular disease.

 In addition, the “Journal of the American Heart Association” also published another study at the same time showing that postmenopausal women eat more nuts, plant-based protein (beans, tofu), water-soluble fiber (oats, okra, apples, blueberries, etc.) and units Unsaturated fatty acids can reduce the level of “bad cholesterol” LDL (low-density lipoprotein cholesterol).